0xAX/asm/content/asm_2.md

 - Using a library function like [printf](https://man7.org/linux/man-pages/man3/fprintf.3.html), which internally calls the OS-level API
 - Making a system call directly using the `syscall` instruction

 To call a system call directly, we must prepare the parameters of this function.
-As we saw in the previous blog post, some general purpose registers were used for that.
+As we saw in the previous post, some general purpose registers were used for that.
 The rules that define how the system calls and functions are called and how their parameters are passed are called **calling conventions**.
 For the Linux `x86_64`, the calling conventions are specified in the [System V Application Binary Interface](https://refspecs.linuxbase.org/elf/x86_64-abi-0.99.pdf) PDF document.

 Let's take a closer look at how arguments are passed to a system call if we trigger a system call using the `syscall` instruction.